that retard/bot is explaining the original comic, not the edit

 >counting training as well

 95% of the ai "artist" never even touched a single line of code.
 If you coded and tweaked the model yourself then sure, I'll concede the point.
-But once again that's not the fucking point of the comic
+But once again that's not the fricking point of the comic

 Anonymous